Affiliate links on Android Authority may earn us a commission. Learn more.

-The best Samsung Galaxy Watch apps for your Galaxy Watch 4, 3, Active, and more
+The best Samsung Galaxy Watch apps for your Galaxy Watch 5, 4, and more

-The Samsung smartwatch ecosystem is one of the more established wearables platforms out there.
-Now led by the Wear OS-powered Galaxy Watch 4 series, Samsung’s wearable lineup packs many features for health tracking, customization, and more.
-There’s a fair sum of Galaxy Watch apps available to install on the Samsung Galaxy Store and Google Play Store, depending on which watch you own.
-Whether you’re looking to improve your fitness or control your army of smart home gadgets, these are the best Samsung Galaxy Watch apps available.
+The Samsung smartwatch ecosystem is one of the more established wearables platforms.
+Now led by the Wear OS-powered Galaxy Watch 5 series, Samsung’s wearable lineup packs many features for health tracking, customization, and more.
+A fair sum of Galaxy Watch apps are available to install on the Samsung Galaxy Store and Google Play Store, depending on which watch you own.
+Whether you want to improve your fitness or control your army of smart home gadgets, these are the best Samsung Galaxy Watch apps available.

-The first part of this article focuses on Galaxy Watch 4 apps you can grab from the Play Store.
+The first part of this article focuses on Galaxy Watch 5 and Galaxy Watch 4 apps you can grab from the Play Store.
 Or, scroll on to find Tizen apps for the Galaxy Watch 3, original Galaxy Watch, Galaxy Watch Active 2, and Galaxy Watch Active.

-The best Samsung Galaxy Watch 4 apps for Wear OS
+The best Samsung Galaxy Watch 5 and 4 apps for Wear OS

 Price: Free / Premium Spotify account required for some features

-If you have a Spotify Premium subscription, it’s a no-brainer to install the Wear OS app on your wrist.
-You can download tracks and podcasts to the Galaxy Watch 4 and beam them to your wireless earbuds if you pay for the service.
+If you have a Spotify Premium subscription, installing the Wear OS app on your wrist is a no-brainer.
+You can download tracks and podcasts to the Galaxy Watch 5 and 4 and beam them to your wireless earbuds if you pay for the service.
 The Spotify Wear OS app offers easy access to your “heavy rotation” artists, playlists, and podcasts, and also lets you broadcast the playing tracks to other speakers or devices.

 Price: Free / $7.99 per month / $59.99 per year